tepease/cb50/projects/0/project-0.md

 You can do a lot with Git, but a little also goes a long way.
 Let's start by sharing what we want to get out of this course.

+##### Resources

+You may refer to Github's training material, like [this](https://guides.github.com/activities/hello-world/), for learning all about git.
+I'm going to provide step by step instructions for all git commands for now though, which is all you'll need to complete this project.

 ##### Setup